 When you think you have corrected it, click here

 When you are ready to see my recommendation, click here The word I am looking for here is “shorter” (as in “shorter queues”, not “less queues”)!
 If you want customers to know which are the days when they won’t have to wait so long, it’s the length of the queues that matters not their number.
 On the days when there really are fewer queues, that would suggest only that there are fewer cashiers available which might even mean that the wait to be served is longer than on other days.6And, if it’s a well-designed Post Office, there’s probably only ever one queue, with the person at the front going to whichever cashier first becomes available.
 I found this example in an article about the correct use of “less” vs “fewer”.
 The article’s author certainly did think the announcement should say “fewer queues”.
 Others argue that the distinction between “less” and “fewer” is a myth.
-There’s no need to get drawn into that debate here: in this particular case, I say “less” and “fewer” are both wrong!
+But whatever your views on the “less vs fewer” debate, I say both are wrong in this particular case!

 The word I am looking for here is “shorter” (as in “shorter queues”, not “less queues”)!
 If you want customers to know which are the days when they won’t have to wait so long, it’s the length of the queues that matters not their number.